A Witch's Guide to Salem in October

 1. Download the Destination Salem App- Destination Salem is the committee that runs Haunted Happenings, Salem's official October festival.
 The app will get you a directory of local businesses, as well as updated calendars of events- you can even build an itinerary for your stay!
 Most importantly this is how you'll get updates about parking and traffic.
-In 2021 parking garages were filling up by 10am, and temporary road closures were popping up as crowds got too big for the sidewalks- those who had the app got to know right away!
+For the past couple years parking garages were filling up by 10am, and temporary road closures were popping up as crowds got too big for the sidewalks- those who had the app got to re-route right away!

 2. Know where the bathrooms are and when you'll need them- Most gift shops do not have bathrooms available for customers (including us, sorry!
 We're just too small to accommodate that kind of traffic in our tiny staff area).
 Your best bet for cleanliness and potential privacy will be a restaurant if you can hold it til your next meal, but otherwise there are public restrooms located on Artist's Row and in the Salem Visitor's Centers on Essex Street and Derby Street.
 The ones at the National Historic Site close at 4pm, but are usually pretty clean!
 Porta potties also appear in strategic spots for the month of October, so as long as everyone remains respectful of their maintenance, they should be just fine ;)